dinhmq1/waanoo/README.markdown

 TO DO:
 ======

+* Reorder so that date is default

+* List of events you are attending.

+* Event date fixes.
+Debug whole thing.

 * So the new goal should be to outfit the site with responsive design.
 Do one version for large screens, another version for small screens.